 Figure 1: A representative model of softwood lignin in which the different types of bonds are highlighted.

 Figure 2: Representative structures for technical lignins.
-(A) Softwood Kraft lignin.
-(B) Lignosulfonate.
-(C) organosolv lignin
+In this figure the differences among the different types of lignin can be seen.(A) softwood Kraft lignin is highly condensed,(B) lignosulfonates are characterized by the presence of sulfonic groups on saturated carbons and (C) organosolv lignin has a structure more similar to the one of milled wood lignin.

-Figure 3: Typical hydrolysable tannins, tannic acid, vescalgin.
+Figure 3: Typical hydrolysable tannins: tannic acid, vescalgin.

-Figure 4: Proantocyanidin structures.
+Figure 4: Proantocyanidin structures: R can be hydrogen, hydroxy group or methoxy group

 Figure 5: Lignin and tannin phosphytilation chemistry.

-Figure 6: Procedure for Lignin/tannin analysis by 31P NMR.

-Figure 7: Spectrum phase correction.

-Figure 8: Spectrum baseline correction.

-Figure 9: Standard reference setting.
+Labelling lignin and tannin labile H hroups is accomplished by in situ reaction.
+The labeled polyphenols are characterized by specific 31P NMR bands, corresponding to the different type of hydroxy groups.

-Figure 10: After checking the presence of an excess of TMDP, the spectral range is focused between 155 and 132 ppm.
+Figure 6: Procedure for the 31P NMR analysis of lignin and tannins.
+Figure 7: Check the presence of an excess ofTMDP: if it can be seen, the derivatization of the sample is complete.
+The spectra can be then processed.
+To do that, focuses the spectral range between 155 and 132 ppm.

-Figure 11: Spectrum integration.

-Figure 12: Quantitative 31P NMR spectrum of TMDP derivatized (A) softwood kraft lignin.
-(B) lignosulfonate (before lignosulfonate derivatization, the conversion of sulfonic groups to their acidic form was performed).
-(C) Acacia tannin.
-(D) technical Kraft lignin.
-Spectra from (A) to (C) were was recorded using a 300 MHz NMR spectrometer, spectrum (D) was recorded using a 700 MHz NMR
+Figure 8: Quantitative 31P NMR spectrum of TMDP derivatized (A) softwood kraft lignin,

-Figure 13: Quantitative 31P NMR spectra of the same Organosolv lignin derivatized using TMDP (A) Prior and (B) post its oxidation.
+Figure 9: Quantitative 31P NMR spectra of the same Organosolv lignin derivatized using TMDP (A) Prior and (B) post its oxidation.
 The spectra were recorded using a 300 MHz NMR spectrometer.